 The best estimate liability is calculated as the sum of unit reserve plus non-unit reserve.
 The unit reserve is calculated as the fair value of units deemed allocated at the valuation date discounted as appropriate for future management charges due to the Company.
-The non-unit reserves comprise of:
+The non-unit reserves comprise:

 - the present value of all non-unit cash flows allowing for persistency, mortality, morbidity, the rate at which the unit reserves are expected to grow, expenses, expense inflation, charges for benefits, charges for expenses.
-This can be negative, and reflects the discounted value of fee income from the unit funds less allowances for expenses. - any additional reserves required including long term care, unapplied single premium, Incurred but Not Reported (IBNR) on life and critical illness business, and committed expense spend over the 12 months after the valuation date to the extent that it is deemed to relate to inforce unit-lined insurance business.
+This can be negative, and reflects the discounted value of fee income from the unit funds less allowances for expenses. - any additional reserves required including long term care, unapplied single premium, Incurred but Not Reported (IBNR) on life and critical illness business, and expected development spend over the 12 months after the valuation date.